-Two recent studies examined whether exposure to chemicals from the wreckage of the World Trade Center (WTC) disaster, during rescue and recovery efforts after the 9/11 attacks, increased firefighters' risk of developing cancer.
-One study indicated that there may be a link between WTC firefighters and monoclonal gammopathy of undetermined significance (MGUS), a disease that is considered a precursor to myeloma.
+Two recent studies examined whether exposure to the wreckage of the World Trade Center (WTC) disaster after the 9/11 attacks increased firefighters' risk of developing cancer.
+One study indicated that the exposure of firefighters involved in the WTC rescue and recovery efforts to chemicals and environmental carcinogens may be linked to the incidence of monoclonal gammopathy of undetermined significance (MGUS) in this population.
+Monoclonal gammopathy of undetermined significance is considered a precursor to myeloma.
 The other study estimated that more WTC firefighters will continue to develop certain types of cancer than would be expected if they had not been exposed to the area of the disaster.

-Please visit www.LLS.org/booklets to order the free Firefighters and Cancer Risk awareness postcards.
-For information on the World Trade Center Health Program, see page 57.
+Visit www.LLS.org/booklets to order the free Firefighters and Cancer Risk awareness postcards.
+For information on the World Trade Center Health Program, see page 58.